icplayer/icplayer/addons/YouTube_Addon/documentation.md

         <td>It's a common mistake to set a video URL without a video ID.
 If this is the case, then this error message will be shown</td>
     </tr>
     <tr>
-        <td>Incorrect video time start - value must be number equal or greater than 0</td>
+        <td>Incorrect video time start - value must be number greater than 0</td>
-        <td>This error is shown when value is less than 0 or contains characters/string instead of valid number equal or greater than 0.</td>
+        <td>This error is shown when value is equal or less than 0 or contains characters/string instead of valid number greater than 0.</td>
     </tr>
 </table>